Privacy policy

 Right to data portability

-You have the right to demand that we hand over any data we automatically process on the basis of your consent or in order to fulfil a contract be handed over to you or a third party in a commonly used, machine readable format.
+You have the right to have data that we process automatically on the basis of your consent or in fulfillment of a contract handed over to you or to a third party in a common, machine-readable format.
 If you should demand the direct transfer of the data to another controller, this will be done only if it is technically feasible.

 SSL and/or TLS encryption